and Advertising Sales

 ABOUT Brian Hartigan

 I am the Managing Editor of Contact Publishing Pty Ltd and a founder of the company (2003).
-I now work full time on this project.
+I currently work full time on this project.

-I also still serve as a Reservist Sergeant in the Australian Army Public Relations Service, since transferring from the full-time Army in 2002.
+I am still on the books as a Reservist Sergeant in the Australian Army Public Relations Service (though I haven’t actually served for a couple of years, because of health issues).
+I transferred from the full-time Army to the Active Reserve in 2002.

 I served almost 12 years in the full-time Army, first as an Aircraft Fitter (helicopter mechanic)(seven years) and then as a reporter at ARMY Newspaper (and ARMY Magazine – now defunct)(five years).